Established through the Green Project Fund, edible gardens at Roseworthy and Waite epitomise 'grassroots' campus

 Roseworthy Student Garden

-In collaboration with Roseworthy students and grounds staff, this Green Project delivered a self-sustaining edible garden in the heart of the campus.
-The once vacant space now provides students with a variety of fruits, vegetables and herbs, as well as plenty of space to study and socialise.
+A collaboration between Roseworthy residents and grounds staff delivered a self-sustaining edible garden in the heart of the campus.
+The once vacant space now provides students and staff with a variety of fruits, vegetables and herbs, as well as plenty of space to study and socialise.

 The garden design incorporates reclaimed items collected from across the University’s three campuses.
-90% of all materials have been repurposed or donated, including the stones which border the garden beds, originally from the Roseworthy chapel, containers turned planter boxes from the Waite Winery and cement troughs from North Terrace, which now house thriving herb gardens.
-This project epitomises community collaboration, involving students, staff and members of the local ‘Men’s Shed’ who built the table.
+90% of all materials have been repurposed or donated, including the stones which border the garden beds, originally from the Roseworthy chapel, IBC containers turned planter boxes from the Waite Winery and cement troughs from North Terrace, which now house thriving herb gardens.
+This project epitomises community collaboration, involving students, staff and volunteers from the local ‘Men’s Shed’ who built the table from an old bench.